5 easy steps to flu prevention

 But it’s essential for your health that you do.

-When fall hits, I recommend to many of my patients that they set little reminders in their calendars.
+That’s why, when fall hits, I recommend to others to set little reminders in their calendars.
 Drink one ounce of water for every two pounds you weigh.
 If you weigh 200 pounds, drink 100 ounces of water every day.

 And, in this case, more is better.
 It’s nearly impossible to purposefully drink too much water.
 But it’s very easy to drink too little.